rogerlindberg/alex/README.md

 **alex** is a lexical analyzer tool.

-It reads and converts the input to a list of **Token** objects.
+It reads an input string and converts it into a list of **Token** objects.

+A **Token** contains:

+- a name (token type)
+- the lexeme (the exact matched text)
-A **Token** contains a name end the lexeme as well as the position in the input where it was found.
-(A lexeme is a sequence of input characters that comprise a single token)
+- the position in the input where it was found

+A **lexeme** is a sequence of input characters that together form a single token.

+**alex** provides a clean, predictable, and idiomatic Python API for building lexers that are easy to understand, test, and extend.

+With the right composition of input rules, it can scan any text file and extract the tokens you define.

 ---

+## Key Features

+- **Straightforward token model**
+  Every token carries its type, matched text, and position.

+- **Composable rule system**
+  Define patterns using regular expressions and map them to token classes.

+- **Deterministic lexer pipeline**
+  Input is processed left‑to‑right with clear, explicit behavior.

+- **Domain‑specific exceptions**
+  Errors are raised with meaningful context to simplify debugging.

+- **Minimal dependencies**
+  Lightweight and suitable for both small utilities and large applications.

+---

 ## 🚀 Installation

-Installera direkt från PyPI:
+Install directly from PyPI:

     pip install alex

-or in development mode:

-    pip install -e .

 ## Usage